milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Cafe Intro.md

 Emi: "Oh. . .
 I guess that makes sense."

 Ingram: "Alright, let's get down to business then.
 I'm gonna go refill some of the pastries in the display case.
-You can find anything you need at the back room."
+You can find anything you need in the back."

 Emi: "Ah, yes boss!"